Bison Harvest

 • Worldwide Drawing: TWO names will be drawn.

-The bison harvest drawing closes on June 30, 2024.
+The bison harvest drawing closed on June 30, 2024.
+Results will be shared with applicants very soon.

 Bison harvests are an important management tool used to maintain the health and sustainability of our bison populations in a variety of ways.
 American Prairie is still missing two top grassland predators: wolves and grizzly bears.
 These species historically preyed on bison and in doing so played a role in regulating their populations.
 Humans have also played a role in regulating bison populations, through harvest for thousands of years.
 Today, carefully controlled and limited harvesting by humans can continue to fill the same rolls played by humans, wolves and grizzly bears for thousands of years.